radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 The external endpoints, which point to the AWS Elastic Load Balancer (ELB) that is in front of the RadiantOne services, are shown.
 There are four external endpoints configured.
 Two point to the Control Panel (one is for the non-ssl port and the other is for the ssl port).
 Two point to the RadiantOne web services (SCIM, DSML/SPML, REST/ADAP) ports.
 Hover over the endpoint to see the server and port.
 Give this information to clients to connect to RadiantOne on the web services ports.

+>[!note]
-<mark>Note - You can map the ELB endpoint to a friendly DNS name by creating a Hosted Zone in AWS.</mark>
+> You can map the ELB endpoint to a friendly DNS name by creating a Hosted Zone in AWS.

 ### Applying RadiantOne Patches
 Patching a version of RadiantOne is classified as an update.
 Patch versions are identified by the 3rd number in the whole version.
 For example, v7.3.10 indicates it is the 10th patch release for v7.3.